 Truck accident victims experience severe injuries, extensive medical bills, pain and suffering, and a lengthy recovery period.
 If you were involved in a truck accident, a lawyer can help you take legal action.
 But first, your attorney will look for sufficient evidence to prove the liable party.

 You have the right to seek legal counsel and representation after a truck accident.
 Attorneys work closely with experts who reconstruct each event leading up to the crash.
 Each expert is responsible for investigating and analyzing several internal and external contributing factors.

-About a Truck Accident Investigation
+About Truck Accident Investigations

 Investigators must get to work immediately following the crash to preserve crucial evidence.
-Just like any other motor vehicle accident, investigators look for its cause, who might be at fault, if drugs or alcohol were factors and more.
-According to the Federal Motor Carrier Safety Administration Title 49 §390.15, trucking companies must cooperate with these investigations.
+Just like any other motor vehicle accident, investigators look for its cause, who might be at fault, if drugs or alcohol were factors, and more.
+According to the Federal Motor Carrier Safety Administration (FMCSA) Title 49 §390.15, trucking companies must cooperate with these investigations.

 Steps of a Trucking Accident Investigation

 Typically, the investigation process for a trucking accident involves the following:

 - Collection of evidence: This process could mean taking videos and photographs of the crash site, damage, and debris of nearby structures or vehicles.